Helpful Surigaonon Phrases Before you Travel to Siargao Island

 This is a simple guide for those who want to travel to Siargao Island and learn their local language.

 I strongly encourage any travelers (foreign or local) to learn Surigaonon when visiting the island.
-It is the best way to show respect for its people and to the island.
+It is the best way to show respect for its people and for the island.

 I hope you will learn the basic greetings and use them when you are in the surfing capital of the Philippines, Siargao Island.